Standout South African Gin Brands – Locally Crafted & Distilled

 Pienaar and Son

-Run by the irrefutably cool André Pienaar, with the help of his father, Pienaar and Son has been around for a few years but has the maturity and ease of a much older business.
-He features two very unique gins; Empire – with citrus, cucumber, nutmeg and cardamom – and Orient – a heavily spiced mix of vanilla, rosemary, cinnamon, almonds, ginger and allspice.
-Have a lookout also for their ‘Ugly Gin’ minimal fancy packaging at a seriously competitive price.
+Run by the irrefutably cool André Pienaar, with the help of his father, Pienaar and Son, has been around for a few years but has the maturity and ease of a much older business.
+They offer two very unique gins; Empire – with citrus, cucumber, nutmeg and cardamom; and Orient – a heavily spiced mix of vanilla, rosemary, cinnamon, almonds, ginger and allspice.
+Have a lookout for their ‘Ugly Gin’ which comes in minimal fancy packaging at a seriously competitive price.

 Pimville Gin

 Pimville Gin is infused with a combination of truly African flavours.
-Signature botanicals of juniper, baobab, marula fruit, lemon, coriander, angelica and orris root make up the flavour profile of Pimville Gin.
-This flexible gin can be enjoyed in g&ts, cocktails.
+Signature botanicals of juniper, baobab, marula fruit, lemon, coriander, angelica and orris root make up Pimville’s flavour profile.

 The baobab fruit used in the production of Pimville Gin is sourced from small-batch farmers in Mpumalanga.
 Pimville Gin was awarded the Old Mutual Trophy for Best Distilled Gin in the 2019 Old Mutual Trophy Spirits Show.